Kevin McCarthy Sets Vote to Recall Liz Cheney as Conference Chair

-House Speaker Kevin McCarthy (R-CA) has scheduled a vote for Wednesday to relieve Republican House Conference Chair Liz Cheney (R-WY) of her leadership position.
+House Minority Leader Kevin McCarthy (R-CA) has scheduled a vote for Wednesday to relieve Republican House Conference Chair Liz Cheney (R-WY) of her leadership position.

 McCarthy issued the statement Monday afternoon to House Republicans in which he writes, “Having heard from so many of you in recent days, it’s clear that we need to make a change.”
 He went on: